Every year, the NFL becomes more of a passing league with stud receivers dominating.

-During the 2020-21 season, sportsbooks are offering a wide array of player proposition bets, including the league leaders in receiving yards, touchdowns, and more.
-In this article, we break down those season-long propositions with recommendations about specific receivers.
+During the 2021-22 season, sportsbooks are offering a wide array of player proposition bets, including the league leaders in receiving yards, touchdowns, and more.
+On this page, we break down those season-long propositions with recommendations about specific receivers.
 Once the season starts, we’ll update this page to include weekly proposition bets for key individual receivers.

 Search NFL receiving props